 Message from the Chair

-Welcome to the Electrical and Computer Engineering Department at Northeastern University!
+Welcome to the Department of Electrical and Computer Engineering at Northeastern University!
 We are deeply committed to training and educating the next generation of electrical and computer engineers through Northeastern’s experiential learning model and comprehensive pedagogy.
-We offer BS, MS, and PhD degrees in both electrical and computer engineering, as well as combined majors.
-As of fall 2023, the department is home to 830 undergraduates, 619 master’s students, and 321 PhD students.
+We offer BS, MS, and PhD degrees in electrical and computer engineering and many combined majors.
+As of fall 2024, the department is home to 847 undergraduates, 658 master’s students, and 346 PhD students.

-As of 2023-2024, our highly accomplished faculty include 62 Young Investigator Awards, including 27 National Science Foundation (NSF) CAREER Awards, 1 member of the National Academy of Engineering, 44 Professional Society Fellowships, as well as 3 IEEE Society Counsel/Presidents.
+Today, our highly accomplished faculty includes 62 Young Investigator Awards, 27 National Science Foundation (NSF) CAREER Awards, 1 member of the National Academy of Engineering, 45 Professional Society Fellowships, including 18 IEEE Fellows, and 3 IEEE Society Counsel/Presidents.
+Thirty-nine (39) of our faculty are among the top scientists worldwide selected by Stanford University representing the top 2% of the most-cited scientists with a single-year impact in various disciplines.

 A foundation of Northeastern’s education is its experiential learning approach, including research and our world-leading cooperative education program which is uniquely open to undergraduate and graduate students.
 Nearly all undergraduate students participate in our co-op program and are integrated into research labs as well as co-authors on scholarly publications.
 Our graduate students benefit from cutting-edge research in a multidisciplinary environment and have the opportunity to take advantage of our co-op resources and industrial connections to gain valuable professional experience.